bltlab/mot/README.md

   --help  Show this message and exit.

 Commands:
-  extract  Extract the json documents of the desired content types in the... search   Search for json files with the keyword string in the source...
+  extract  Extract json documents into text files in the output directory. search   Search for json files with the keyword string in source.

 ```

 ### Extract